noob4ik/tutorials/dice-game/README.md

 ## Game of Dice frontend
 _For this part, you will need installed `npm`.
 Please refer to [npm docs](https://www.npmjs.com/get-npm) for installation instructions._

-Having a [Rust backend for the Game of Dice (TODO: link)](../../../vm/examples/dice), the next logical step is to provide potential users with a web interface for the game.
+Having a [Rust backend](#implement-requests-handling) for the Game of Dice, the next logical step is to provide potential users with a web interface for the game.

 ## Getting the frontend code
 There is already an existing web app for the Game of Dice, we can start from here.
 You can get it by cloning the repository: